Connect with others who understand.

 How PAH Medications Target These Pathways

-Activin
+Activin Pathway

-If your doctor recommends sotatercept or any new PAH treatment, ask about potential side effects and how you’ll be monitored to see if the medication is working.
+Healthcare providers may use the medication alone (monotherapy), or they may use it in a new combination therapy to treat multiple PAH pathways at once.
+If your doctor recommends sotatercept or any new PAH therapy, make sure to ask about potential side effects as well as how you’ll be monitored during follow-up to see if the medication is working.

-Endothelin
+Endothelin Pathway

-• Ambrisentan (sold as Letairis) —Blocks endothelin A receptors
+• Ambrisentan (sold as Letairis) — Blocks endothelin A receptors

 • Macitentan (Opsumit) — Blocks both endothelin A and endothelin B receptors